Date of Award

 Public Policy and Management

-Patient Centered Medical Home (PCMH), comprehensive primary care
+Patient Centered Medical Home (PCMH), comprehensive primary care, Muskie School of Public Service

 The Patient Centered Medical Home (PCMH) is a new model of care endorsed in 2007 by the four major primary care physician associations.
 The PCMH is an approach to providing comprehensive primary care for children, youth, and adults.
 The PCMH is a health care setting that facilitates partnerships between individual patients and their personal physicians, and, when appropriate, the patient’s family as defined in the 2007 document Joint Principles of the Patient-Center Medical Home.
 The five key principles as defined in the article are: